MadelineCowell/JavaScript-Password-Generator/README.md

 ## About

-This website deploys an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
+This website deploys an application that allows an employee to generate a random password based on criteria they’ve selected by modifying starter code.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It has a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

 The password can include lower case letters, upper case letters, special characters and numbers.
 It must include one of the criteria listed to generate a randomized password.